 The situation at the border

-In 2016, at least 89 soldiers have their lost their lives in the Jammu and Kashmir border till date and even as we speak, more soldiers are in danger of losing their lives.
-From the way things have been happening ever since the Uri Attack, one thing is quite clear.
-This sequence of terrorists coming to India and looking to cripple our armed forces will always continue.
-In such a situation it is unrealistic – and perhaps foolish as well – to expect India to absorb these blows and do nothing about it.
-So our armed forces will always be in a perilous state – something that they may be trained well for but something they may not wish upon themselves each and every day of their working lives.
+In 2016, at least 89 soldiers have lost their lives in the Jammu and Kashmir border and even as we speak, more soldiers are in danger of losing their lives.
+From the way things have been happening from Uri attack to Pulwama, threat has always been eminent for India.
+In such a situation, our armed forces is definitely in a perilous state.
 As has been proved time and again the terrorists based in Pakistan are aided to an extent by the failure of the Pakistani government in taking any justifiable action against them.
 It was in Pakistan that Osama Bin Laden was hunted down by the US Army.
 It is Pakistan that has been the breeding ground for the likes of Al-Qaeda, which was behind 9/11 and Hafeez Saeed who was the mastermind behind 26/11.
 India may have provided all the evidence that Pakistan needed to take against Hafeez Saeed and his Lashkar-e-Taiba cohorts but till date there is no conclusive evidence that any concrete action has been taken.
 He still continues to roam around and dole out threats to India and the US as and when it catches his fancy it seems.
 It is said that even the US administration is irked at the way he is allowed to function normally in spite of his proven criminal record.
 In fact, things have reached such a head that Nawaz Sharif didn’t even feel the need to condole the Uri Attacks instead opting to say that perhaps it was an expression of Kashmiri people’s desire for independence – an opinion and a stance that can be criticized on so many counts.
 In such a situation it is unreal to expect that things will get better any soon.
 After all, Pakistan is itself beset with plenty of problems with terrorism on the northwestern border a major headache for it.
 In such a scenario one can expect more such as Uri and Nagrota to happen in the days to come.
 The cross-border firings have increased as well and perhaps not a day goes by when an Indian soldier isn’t in danger of losing his life because of his trigger-happy Pakistani counterpart.

 How apt is the Armed Forces Flag Day?